fmerg/pymerkle/README.md

 ### Example

-This is the simplest possible non-peristent implementation utilizing a list as storage.
+This is the simplest possible non-persistent implementation utilizing a list as storage.
 It expects strings as entries and encodes them in utf-8 before hashing.

 ```python